 Distributions of investment income are generally taxable to shareholders as ordinary income.
 Taxes on distributions of capital gains are determined by how long a Fund owned the investments that generated them, rather than how long a shareholder has owned his or her shares.
 In general, a Fund will recognize long-term capital gain or loss on investments it has owned for more than one year, and short-term capital gain or loss on investments it has owned for one year or less.
 Tax rules can alter a Fund's holding period in investments and thereby affect the tax treatment of gain or loss on such investments.
-Distributions of net capital gain-the excess of net long-term capital gain over net short-term capital losses, in each case determined with reference to any loss carryforwards-that are properly reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable to shareholders as long-term capital gain (as reduced by any net long-term capital loss for the taxable year) will be taxable to shareholders as ordinary income.
-The IRS and U.S. Treasury have issued regulations that impose special rules in respect of Capital Gain Dividends received through partnership interests constituting "applicable partnership interests" under Section 1061 of the Code.
+Distributions of net capital gain-the excess of net long-term capital gain over net short-term capital losses, in each case determined with reference to any loss carryforwards-that are properly reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable to shareholders as long-term capital gains includible in net capital gain and taxable to individuals at reduced rates.
+Distributions of net short-term capital gain (as reduced by any net long-term capital loss for the taxable year) will be taxable to shareholders as ordinary income.